asacolips-projects/13th-age/README.md

 Image assets in this repository may not be used outside of Foundry VTT and cannot be redistributed.

+## 13th Age Roleplaying Game Community Use Policy

+This system for Foundry VTT uses trademarks and/or copyrights owned by Fire Opal Media Inc., which are used under the Fire Opal Media Inc., 13th Age Community Use Policy.
+We are expressly prohibited from charging you to use or access this content.
+This system for Foundry VTT is not published, endorsed, or specifically approved by Fire Opal Media.

 ## SRD and OGL Content

 This system makes usage of the [Open Game License Version 1.0a](http://www.d20srd.org/ogl.htm), the text of which is reproduced below (including additional required copyright notices).